Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 The core stack is Python and adjacent: Django, FastAPI, Flask, Celery, asyncio.
 Data engineering work runs on Snowflake, Databricks, Apache Airflow, dbt, Spark, and Kafka.
 The applied-AI practice covers PyTorch, TensorFlow, LangChain, and production LLM deployment including RAG architectures and autonomous agents.
 Cloud experience spans AWS, GCP, and Azure.
 React and React Native are available for full-stack engagements.

-How does Uvik handle security and compliance?
+How does Uvik Software handle security and compliance?

 Strengths